dotnet/samples/azure/sdk-identity-resources-storage/README.md

     }
     ```

-* Use the returned credentials above to set the following environment variables:
+* Use the returned credentials above to set the following environment variables.

     |Variable name|Value
     |-|-